 These blues guitar chords and their progressions will hopefully have you playing the blues in no time at all.
-They are for beginners and intermediate players as they contain both easy to play open chords, as well as the more difficult barred chords.
-If you want to play blues guitar to any real level though, you will need to be able to play barred chords so keep practicing if you can't play them already.
+They're all for beginners and intermediate players as they contain both easy to play open chords, as well as the more difficult barred chords.
+If you want to play blues guitar to any real level though, you will need to be able to play barre chords, so keep practicing if you can't play them already.

-If you want to jump straight down to the blues chords progressions just click on any of the following links.
-Alternatively, if you want to learn a little of the theory behind blues guitar chords and blues chord progressions, please read on.
+If you want to jump straight down to the blues guitar chord progressions just click on any of the following links.
+Alternatively, if you want to learn a little of the theory behind blues guitar in general as well as the theory of blues guitar chords and their progressions then please read on.
 There is also descriptive text before each chord progression that may be missed if you do decide to jump straight down.
-Videos will also be added over-time.

 Now, as previously stated on the blues guitar lessons page, blues is traditionally based on a I, IV, V chord progression consisting of twelve bars.
 The I, IV, V is pretty much in stone for pure blues and the blues guitar chords and their progressions on this page are all structured in that way.
 However, the number of bars in any blues chord progression can change.
 It doesn't have to remain at 12 bars.
 It can be 8 bars or 16 bars for example.
 This can give it a different feel as well as a longer or shorter span before it resolves back to the I chord.
 Dominant seventh chords can also be played at certain points in the chord progression or if you like the whole tune can be made up completely of seventh chords.
 It really is up to you, so remember, if it sounds good, play it!
 Experiment.